RLabNYC/Rlab_FaceTracking_fuse/README.md

 **1. Exporting blendshapes from Fuse and importing into Maya**
    - **Adobe Fuse to Mixamo:**
    - Once you have downloaded Fuse, go through the process of creating your custom character.
 Make your character look however you want.
 Keep the model simple and avoid facial hair or eyelashes.
 Once you are at the last step, Fuse has a button at the top of the screen to bring your character into Mixamo.
-Click on “send to mixamo”
+Click on “send to mixamo”.

 ![mixamo screenshot](https://i.ibb.co/CM961X8/Annotation-2020-02-06-151238.png)